 The District Facilities Master Plan was completely revised during 2011.
 In years past, parts of this plan were funded by the passage of two bond measures, one in 2001 and the next in 2005 as well the issuance of certificates of participation.
-The 2012-2017 Educational Master Plan contains strategic directions and objectives with the annual progress report (January 2013) reflecting the change in the economic climate of the state, the educational programs, and current campus needs.
+The 2012-2017 Educational Master Plan contains strategic directions and objectives with the annual progress report (January 2013) reflecting the change in the economic climate of the state, our educational programs, and current campus needs.

 Additionally, the College is supported by the San Mateo County Community Colleges Foundation for short term financial needs not otherwise funded.
 Initiatives such as student scholarships, textbook rental programs, and President's Innovation Funds support the mission of the College.
-As an example, for the 2013-2014 school year, 686 scholarships were awarded at Cañada College in program support for a total of over \$118,000 was provided with the help of the Foundation.
+As an example, for the 2011-2012 school year, 686 scholarships were awarded in the District totaling \$413,844 and \$255,832 in program support was provided with the help of the Foundation (e.g. First Annual Golf Tournament raised \$60,000).